CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 of storytelling similar to that seen in the study above.
 In this, there is a node with multiple potential mutually exclusive paths branching off of it, typically each being a node themself.
+In defining a Narrative as anything that aids the user/player/viewer in drawing connections between two or more events.

 ## Prototype